alanmitchell/bmon-install/README.md

 * Install Ansible, Git (or do this in the bootstrap Ansible script below)
 * Clone the bmon-install project, perhaps with a short Ansible script
 * Edit the variables.yaml file, as appropriate
+* Run a shell script that runs the Ansible playbook.
+Easier to type a script name.
+* Get credentials from analysisnorth for backup, enter in ~/.aws/credentials, uncomment cron jobs